Skip to content

 We've set ourselves a target of planting one million trees by 2030 and we are already well on the way to acheiving that goal.

-We're planning 6.5 hectares of new woodland with thanks to the European Woodland Creation Offer, 55 hectares of new woodland through Forestry Commission and 35 hectares of wood pasture which will allow grazing amongst areas of trees.
+We've planted 6.5 hectares of new woodland in February 2024 with thanks to the English Woodland Creation Offer.
+We're planning 90 hectares of new woodly habitat during winter 2024/25, including 35 hectares of wood pasture, which will allow grazing amongst areas of trees.
 It's not all new woodland creation, many trees are supporting old woodland and creating hedgerows.

 Hedge-laying